 6. Consider the switches

 Lighting switches have come a long way and there are some truly stylish options on the market now.
-Our electrician said his new favourite is the Saturn Zen range which comes in matt black and white, and you can even replace the buttons with personalised images like a laundry, garage etc so you won’t be flicking every switch on until you find the right one!
+Our electrician said his new favourite is the Saturn Zen range (pictured below).
+I love the clean-line design of these and how I can replace the buttons with personalised images like a laundry, garage etc so you won’t be flicking every switch on until you find the right one!

 7. In-wall vacuum systems need to be planned early

 8. Decide where to place control panels

 Another of the electrical and lighting things to consider when building is where to position control panels — heating and cooling, lighting, home security etc. It’s a good idea to decide early what kind of technology you intend to use in your home so you know exactly what control panels you will have, and can decide on the most practical and least obtrusive place to position them — last thing you want is a panel right next gorgeous artwork!
 For example, the TM Multi-Purpose Access Panel offers versatile placement options and easy accessibility for various control panels without compromising the aesthetics of your space.
 Additionally, it is essential to consider tested up to 2 hours fire-rated access panels for enhanced safety and compliance in building designs.

 9. Make provisions if you’re unsure or budget restricts

 Building is so darn expensive and unfortunately your budget may be exhausted by the time it comes to lighting and electrical.
 Meaning all those plans for an integrated sound system, theatre room or statement pendant light might be in the air.
 My advice is to make provision for these things by running the cabling you need to those areas — that way you can add them when the timing is right.